Table Of Contents

 As an educator, your role is crucial in preparing students to analyze and evaluate media content critically.
 We’re here to support you with practical tips and an interactive quiz designed to enhance media literacy in your classroom.
 Let’s dive in and help your students sharpen their image evaluation skills!

-STEP 1: Real Or Fake Quiz
+STEP 1: Real or Fake Quiz

 Step up to our image detection challenge!
 This quiz isn’t just about distinguishing between pictures; it delves into the fascinating world where AI, having learned from countless authentic images, creates deceptively realistic visuals.
 Here, your mission is to separate these images from reality.
 Each question spans a variety of subjects, challenging students to observe, analyze critically, and judge carefully.
 Are you ready to discern the real from the fake?

 Each set contains one real image and one that was generated by AI.
-Select the real image.

 1. Category: Wildlife and Nature